 Arkansas Headwaters Recreation Area (AHRA) Management Plan Revision

 The Arkansas Headwaters Recreation Area is collaboratively managed by Colorado Parks and Wildlife, the Bureau of Land Management and the U.S. Forest Service.
 In developing the draft Management Plan, the AHRA Partnership carefully considered key issues identified through a scoping process in 2016.
 These included boating capacities, management of fisheries and wildlife habitat, public river access and facilities.
-The planning process is being conducted under the National Environmental Policy Act (NEPA).
+The planning process was conducted under the National Environmental Policy Act (NEPA).

 Learn more about the Arkansas Headwaters Recreation Area.
 See the current Arkansas River Recreation Management Plan.